JoshMermel/JoshMermel.github.io/_posts/2019-03-10-siteswap-puzzles.md

 more than a handful of puzzles.

 So far, I've published 3 puzzles, an easy, a medium, and a hard, also to my instagram.
+All 3 are unsolvable if you only use sudoku type inference but have unique solution if you use both sudoku and siteswap rules.
 I’ve been mailed one correct solution to the easy puzzle.
 I plan to publish another trio of puzzles with sudoku row/col rules removed but sudoku 3x3 cell rules still present.